-During the three months ended March 31, 2016, the Company announced that (i) it had initiated patient enrollment and treatment in its first clinical trial in Western Europe, (ii) it had received an internationally recognized ISO quality certification, and (iii) it had obtained favorable results from a broad panel of preclinical biocompatibility tests that were performed on AC5 in support of Arch's planned filing of a CE Mark application that indicate that AC5's peptide structure and mechanism of action, which is based on the formation of a local physical-mechanical barrier at the wound site, does not promote toxicity to the overall biological system following exposure to AC5.
-In addition, on April 5, 2016 and April 11, 2016, respectively, the Company announced that notices of allowance from the U.S. Patent Office had been received on a broad composition-of-matter patent and a broad method of use patent that are assigned to the Massachusetts Institute of Technology (MIT) and Versitech Limited and are exclusively licensed worldwide to Arch.
-The broad composition claims of the composition-of-matter patent cover Arch's present and proposed products, which contain peptides that self-assemble into barrier structures on tissue that inhibit or prevent the passage of bodily fluids, and the broad method claims of the method of use patent cover techniques for preventing the loss or unwanted movement of body fluids.
+During the nine months ended June 30, 2016, we also announced that we had received an internationally recognized ISO quality certification, and obtained favorable results from a broad panel of preclinical biocompatibility tests that were performed on AC5 in support of Arch's planned filing of a CE Mark application that indicate that AC5's peptide structure and mechanism of action, which is based on the formation of a local physical-mechanical barrier at the wound site, does not promote toxicity to the overall biological system following exposure to AC5.
+In addition, on April 5, 2016, April 11, 2016, and May 16, 2016, the Company announced that notices of allowance from the U.S. Patent Office had been received on two broad composition-of-matter patents and a broad method of use patent that are assigned to the Massachusetts Institute of Technology (MIT) and Versitech Limited and which are exclusively licensed worldwide to Arch.
+The broad composition claims of the composition-of-matter patents cover Arch's present and proposed products, which contain peptides and peptidomimetics, respectively, that self-assemble into barrier structures on tissue and inhibit or prevent the passage of bodily fluids.
+The broad method claims of the method of use patent cover techniques for preventing the loss or unwanted movement of body fluids.
+Further, on May 10, 2016, the Company announced that a notice of allowance from the U.S. Patent Office had been received for a broad composition of matter and method of use patent that covers solid forms of the Company's self-assembling technology.
 In addition, the Company has initiated the FDA regulatory process.